Welcome to Pills4cure

 Trulicity (dulaglutide): Trulicity is a once-weekly injectable drug found to enhance glycemic management while lowering cardiovascular risk.

 Rybelsus (Semaglutide tablets): This oral drug has been found to enhance glycemic management and increase weight loss.
-Dosage are: Rybelsus 3mg, Rybelsys 7mg, Rybelsus 14mg
+Dosage are: Rybelsus 3mg, Rybelsus 7mg, Rybelsus 14mg

-GLP-1 receptor inhibitors are generally well tolerated.
+GLP-1 receptor agonists are generally well tolerated.
 However, they can induce some side effects, including:

-• Nausea and Vomiting: GLP-1 receptor inhibitors can produce nausea and vomiting, especially when first used.
+• Nausea and Vomiting: GLP-1 receptor agonists can produce nausea and vomiting, especially when first used.

-• Diarrhoea: GLP-1 receptor inhibitors can cause diarrhoea, especially in people with irritable bowel syndrome.
+• Diarrhoea: GLP-1 receptor agonists can cause diarrhoea, especially in people with irritable bowel syndrome.

-• Injection site reactions: GLP-1 receptor inhibitors may produce injection site responses such as redness, oedema, and itching.
+• Injection site reactions: GLP-1 receptor agonists may produce injection site responses such as redness, oedema, and itching.

-• Pancreatitis: GLP-1 receptor inhibitors have been linked to an increased risk of pancreatitis, an uncommon but severe side effect.
+• Pancreatitis: GLP-1 receptor agonists have been linked to an increased risk of pancreatitis, an uncommon but severe side effect.

 Study Other Side Effects